Chair, 2014-15: Anthony Becker, econometrics, microeconomics, antitrust and regulation

 REQUIREMENTS FOR THE MAJOR

-Majors in economics must meet the following minimum requirements: one course in mathematics: Mathematics 120, or its equivalent; Economics 261 and 262; Statistics 263, or Statistics 272 plus Economics 385; and at least four courses in economic analysis.
+Majors in economics must meet the following minimum requirements: one course in mathematics: Mathematics 119 or 120, or its equivalent; Economics 261 and 262; Economics 263, or Statistics 272 plus Economics 385; and at least four economic analysis courses.

-Economics 261 and 262, and Statistics 263, or Statistics 272 plus Economics 385, cannot be taken S/U. The economics major requires four courses in economic analysis with a minimum of one at level II and two at level III.
+Economics 261 and 262, and Economics 263, or Statistics 272 plus Economics 385, cannot be taken S/U. The economics major requires four economic analysis courses with a minimum of one at level II and two at level III.

 Students studying off campus through St. Olaf affiliated programs may count up to two off-campus courses as level II economic analysis courses towards the economics major requirements.
 These courses must be approved in advance by the chair of the Economics Department, must be in recognized fields in economics, and must require at least Economics 121: Principles of Economics (or its equivalent) as a prerequisite.